MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Renamed :ref:`Core Engine sections <core_engine_link>` to fully respect the ELF standard naming convention.
 - Removed check when passing a non-immortal array in SNI if VEE Port option ``core.sni.nonimmortal.access`` was set to ``false``.
 - Removed ``LLBSP_isInReadOnlyMemory`` in Core Engine Abstraction Layer (``LLBSP.h`` file).
+- Fixed potential crash when Core Engine is restarted after a call to `System.exit(int)`_.

 Foundation Libraries
 ~~~~~~~~~~~~~~~~~~~~